skoval/meta-analysis/chapter4.md

 --- type:NormalExercise lang:r  xp:200 skills:1 key:7c9df71fdb875764f2536abe89f6b7f4ad25b07a
 ## Precision Weights

-Obtain the precision weights for the log-risk ratio in the `catheter` dataset.
+Obtain the precision weights for the log-risk ratio in the `catheter` dataset using the "colonization" outcome.

 *** =instructions